mocabe/yave/README.md

 However, once you start to compose values which *change over time* (like animations), things will get complicated quickly.
 This is because you need to calculate *how* current time maps to value rather than *what* kind of operation you want to apply on time related to values.
 This is different from traditional editing softwares which are usually based on *declarative* time manipulation.
 This is well known problem in functional programming community, and they found elegant solution by using higher-order functions which commonly known as `Functional Reactive Programming (FRP)`.
 Even though FRP is very popular in FP (mainly Haskell) community, implementations as visual programming language are almost non-existent<sup>1</sup>.
-This project is currently aiming for static content creation tools like animation or video editing (not for making GUI or games at this point).
+This project is currently aiming for static content creation tools like animation or video editing (not for making GUI or games).

 <sup>1</sup> I actually haven't seen any other working implementation yet (although there are few concept-ish stuff).